Industry Studies Group Papers

 2021 Antonelli Award Winner: The fragility of today’s critical minerals global value chain poses an untenable risk to the national security and economic prosperity of the United States.
 With domestic supply lagging after decades of underinvestment and inattention, the United States relies heavily upon foreign sources for dozens of mineral products that form the fabric of the U.S. economy and defense industrial base.
 While some of these foreign sources are steadfast U.S. allies, other less dependable foreign suppliers like China or politically unstable states represent serious supply vulnerabilities and risks.
 Exacerbating the situation, global trends in manufacturing and green technology portend higher future demand and heated competition for these vital materials.
 On its current path, the United States is not well-positioned to compete successfully for these essential components.

-Command, Control, Computers, Communications, Intelligence, Surveillance, and Reconnaissance (C4ISR)
+Command, Control, Communications, Computer, Intelligence, Surveillance, and Reconnaissance (C4ISR) Industry Study of Joint All-Domain Command and Control (JADC2): Competition, Culture, and Complexity

-Transportation and Logistics (Formerly Global Agility, Transportation) Oct.
-15, 2020
+Transportation and Logistics (Formerly Global Agility) March 23, 2021